Cycling74/cv.jit/ReadMe.md

 ## Compiling cv.jit

-After cloning the Git repository, you will need to cd into the directory and update submodules to get the Max SDK.
-For example:

-    cd cv.jit
-    git submodule update --init

 You will find Visual Studio and Xcode projects in the "source/projects/Windows" and "source/projects/OSX" folders, respectively.

 You should be able to build all externals at once using the "build solution" option in Visual Studio or by picking "build-all" as the target in Xcode.